jbrak/Python-Challenges/README.md

   Give the definiton of the word and the number of letters The Person then needs to guess the words
   Give them a chance to try again

+## Challenge 3
+  Convert Your Word game into hangman with a real hangman that prints into the terminal